sudar/posts-by-tag/readme.txt

 *   Option to display post content.
 *   Choose the order in which the posts should be displayed.
 *   Option to exclude current post/page.
+*   Option to specify the target attribute for links
 *   Option to display links to tag archive pages.
 *   Option to disable the cache if needed.